Data Transformations

 In any case, we will see some examples in the rest of this website where transformations are desirable.
 See, for example, Log Transformation and Box-Cox Transformation).

-Transformations should be applied uniformly.
+An important consideration when performing transformations is that they be applied uniformly.
 E.g. when comparing three groups of data, it would not be appropriate to apply a log transformation to one group but not to the other two.

 Reference